myr-account/44-563-Sec-02-6-VueJs/README.md

 If you are an experienced frontend developer and want to know how Vue compares to other libraries/frameworks, check out the Comparison with Other Frameworks.

+Vue Js is used to create single page applications.
+It reuses components and runs on the browser.

 ## Readme edited by bharat reddy

 ## Hi All, Let's get started with VueJs - Yugandhar Mamidi